jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

     * **[PremierTwo](https://www.twitch.tv/premiertwo)** - IRL streams capturing life in Japan, from city walks to train rides and events.
     * **[CDawgVA](https://www.twitch.tv/cdawgva)** - Fun, chaotic adventures in Japan, from biking cross-country to exploring niche subcultures.
     * **[robcdee](https://www.twitch.tv/robcdee)** - IRL streams featuring humor, spontaneous interactions, and deep dives into Tokyo's hidden gems.
+* Forums:
+    * **[r/JapanTravelTips](https://www.reddit.com/r/JapanTravelTips/)** - A helpful subreddit where travelers share tips, itineraries, and experiences.
+There's a lot of useful information, but keep in mind that recommendations can vary based on personal preferences.
+    * **[r/JapanTravel](https://www.reddit.com/r/JapanTravel)** - One of the biggest Japan travel subreddits, great for general questions, itinerary help, and travel updates.